Chapter VII: Return to Hollow Bastion

 "There goes all my entertainment..."
 Number X mumbled.

-Number I watched his...fellows...disappear, one by one, all but he himself.
-He steeped his fingers.
-If all it took to awaken the boy's ire was a simple devilish smile, the manipulation of this child would be quite simple indeed.
+Without response, Number I watched his...fellows...disappear, one by one, all but he himself.
+He steepled his fingers, studying the whiteness of the room.
+If all it took to awaken the boy's ire was a simple devilish smile, the manipulation of this child would be quite elementary indeed.

 What foolish emotions.